agbarbosa/cryptofs/README.md

 # cryptofs
 ## Decentralized File System For Blockchain Peer To Peer Nodes

-This project aims to create a decentralized type of file system that may be __hosted in an unknown location__, __distributed__ along the internet for faster access, __strongly encrypted__ so it can limit its access to the specific restrictions allowed by its owners.
+This project aims to create a decentralized type of file system that may be __hosted in an unknown location__ so it won't have a centralized point of access, __distributed__ along the internet for faster access, __strongly encrypted__ so it can limit its access to the specific restrictions allowed by its owners.